apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ford Unveils 800-HP Race-Inspired Mustang GTD**
+**Lionel Messi’s first Inter Miami press conference: What he said and what he meant**

-You can read more about it [here](https://jalopnik.com/ford-unveils-800-hp-race-inspired-mustang-gtd-1850751765).
+You can read more about it [here](https://theathletic.com/4787858/2023/08/18/messi-press-conference-miami/).

 ## Requirements
 - Python 3.8